 Octeening and impact Assessment 1.
 Equality and Good Relations Has an equality and good relations screening been carried out on the proposal/project/policy?
-If no, please provide ex planation/ra ationale Not applicable.
-If yes, what was the outc ome?: Option 1 Screen out without mitigation N/A Option 2 Screen out with mitigation N/A Option 3 Screen in for a full EQIA N/A Rationale for outcome/d mitigation and/or plans t es identified includin g Insert link to completed Equality and d Good Relations re port: 2.
+If no, please provide explanation/rationale Not applicable.
+If yes, what was the outc ome?: Option 1 Screen out without mitigation Option 2 N/A Screen out with N/A Screen in for mitigation a full EQIA Rationale for outcome/decision (give a brief explanation of any issues identified including mitigation and/or plans for full EQIA or further consultation) Insert link to completed Equality and d Good Relations re port: 2.
 Rural Needs Impa ct Assessn nent: Has consideration been given to Rural Needs?
 No Has a Rural Need Assessment (RN completed? • een No If no, please given expla nation/ratio nale for why it was not considere ed necessary: Not applicable.
-If yes, give brief summary of the key rural issues identified, any proposed actions to address or mitigate and include the link to the completed RNIA template: SUBJECT TO PLANN ING APPR OVAL: No If Yes, "This is a decision of this Committee only.
-Members of the Planning Committee are not bound by the decision of this Committee.
-Members of the Planning Committee shall consider any related planning application in accordance with the applicable legislation and with an open mind, taking into account all relevant matters and leaving out irrelevant consideration".
+If yes, give brief summary of the key rural issues identified, any proposed actions to address or mitigate and include the link to the completed RNIA template: SUBJECT TO PLANN ING APPR OVAL: No If Yes, "This is a decision of this Committee accordance with the applicable legislation and with an open mind, taking into account all relevant matters and leaving out irrelevant consideration".